auriq/essentia_docs/source/tutorial/R Integration/rtutorial3.rst

 Next Steps
 ==========

-This tutorial was meant to continue to familiarize the user with Essentia's R Integration and demonstrated how to use the functions inside the RESS package to send data through Essentia's preprocessor and into R.
+This tutorial was meant to continue to familiarize the user with Essentia's R Integration and demonstrated how to use read.essentia to send data through Essentia's preprocessor and into R.
-To see more analysis of complex datasets, please read through our :doc:`../usecases/rapache` use case.
+To see more analysis of complex datasets, please read through our :doc:`../../usecases/rapache` use case.